JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [x] synctest mode does not work.
 It spawns the 2 players, but they are not seen in the GgrsSchedule systems (move_players and camera_follow).
 Solved by starting sync test when entering the MatchMaking state rather than in the Update.
 See commit 6dfacc59a686f72e3ac49ac957130c72407bb7f0.
 - [x] matchbox does not work with bevy 0.15, unless using fork from haihala.
 Hope to get revised bevy_ggrs and matchbox once [PRs](https://github.com/johanhelsing/matchbox/pull/466) merged
+- [x] Fix zoom on web where key press detection is inconsistent